JTBC

-In 2011, JTBC was one of four new South Korean nationwide generalist cable TV networks alongside The Dong-A Ilbos Channel A, The Chosun Ilbos TV Chosun and Maeil Business Newspapers MBN.
-They serve as supplementary networks to the existing conventional free-to-air TV networks like KBS, MBC, SBS and other smaller channels launched following deregulation in 1990.
+When launched in 2011, JTBC was one of four new South Korean nationwide generalist cable TV networks, the other three being The Dong-A Ilbos Channel A, The Chosun Ilbos TV Chosun, and Maeil Business Newspapers MBN.
+These networks serve as supplementary networks to the existing conventional free-to-air TV networks like KBS, MBC, SBS and the other smaller channels launched following deregulation in 1990.

 History

-JoongAng Ilbo, which used to be a part of Samsung, previously owned a TV station.
-In 1964, it founded the Tongyang Broadcasting Corporation (TBC) and ran the network for 16 years.
-However, TBC was forced to merge with the state-run KBS by the military regime of Chun Doo-hwan in 1980.
-At its founding in 2011, some media analysts considered the return of JoongAng Ilbo to television in JTBC as the reincarnation of TBC.
-JoongAng Ilbo wanted to reuse the name Tongyang Broadcasting Corporation, but failed because Taegu Broadcasting Corporation has held the rights to TBC in South Korea since 1994.
+The origins of the network can be traced back to 1964, when the newspaper JoongAng Ilbo, then a part of Samsung, founded the Tongyang Broadcasting Corporation (TBC).
+JoongAng Ilbo ran the network for 16 years until it was forced by the military regime of Chun Doo-hwan to merge with the state-run KBS in 1980.

+At its founding in 2011, some media analysts considered the return of JoongAng Ilbo to television via JTBC as the reincarnation of TBC.
+Indeed, JoongAng Ilbo had wanted to reuse the name Tongyang Broadcasting Corporation but was unable to because Taegu Broadcasting Corporation has held the rights to the acronym "TBC" in South Korea since 1994.